-Welfare Foundation’s Ongoing Response to the
+Welfare Foundation’s Approach to the Coronavirus Pandemic

-We are proud to be part of a coordinated community response to this unprecedented pandemic.
-At the same time, we know that our role pales in comparison to the personal and emotional efforts and sacrifices that so many exemplary nonprofit organizations are making.
-We thank you for the strength, care, and leadership you’ve already demonstrated and will continue to show in the weeks and months ahead.
-We recognize these are uncertain times and the full impact of this crisis may not be known for some time.
-Please know though that we are here for you and are 100% committed to getting through this together.
+We are proud to be part of a coordinated community response, but we know that our role pales in comparison to the personal and emotional efforts and sacrifices that so many exemplary nonprofit organizations are making.
+We thank you for the strength, care, and leadership you’ve already demonstrated and will continue to show until we see this through.
+We recognize the full impact of this crisis may not be known for some time, but please know that we are here for you and remain 100% committed to getting through this together.

 Chris Grundner & Kristin Sommers